erwald/midihum/README.md

 ## How does the model look?

-The model is made up of four layers of bidirectional long short-term memory networks (LSTMs), the first with a dropout of 20% and the subsequent layers with one of 50%.
+The model is made up of four layers of bidirectional LSTMs, the first with a dropout of 20% and the subsequent layers with one of 50%.
 All of the layers use ReLU as their activation function.

-It uses Adam (with a learning rate of `0.001` and a gradient clipping of `g = 10`) as its optimiser.
-The loss function is mean squared error.
+It uses Adam (with a learning rate of `0.001` and a gradient clipping of `g = 1`) as its optimiser.
+The loss function is the usual mean squared error.
 That's pretty much it -- for more details, have a look at `model.py`.

 ## Whence the name?

-I named the project after Rachel Heard, whose recording of Haydn's _Andante con variazioni in F minor_ for Naxos remains unsurpassed among the many recordings of that piece I've heard so far, and after Rachel Podger, whose recordings for Channel Classics are a constant joy for me.
+I named the project after Rachel Heard, whose recording of Haydn's _Andante con variazioni in F minor_ for Naxos remains unsurpassed among the many recordings of that piece I've heard so far, and after the violinist Rachel Podger.
 But I would hardly be surprised to learn that there are many more musical Rachels on our earth whom this project would be glad to claim as eponyms.